Akatmks/vsquickview/README.md

-## vsquickview
+<h1 align="center">vsquickview</h1>

 vsquickview is a frame-by-frame VapourSynth preview script designed to be used together with Jupyter Notebook with these advantages:

-– Less waiting. vsquickview will run alongside Jupyter Notebook.
+* Less waiting. vsquickview will run alongside Jupyter Notebook.
 Everytimes you make an adjustment, you can switch to the vsquickview window to see the updated result immediately.
-– Easier comparing between two clips by simpling right clicking.
+* Easier comparing between two clips by simpling right clicking.
 Blind comparing is also possible.

 ### Install vsquickview